CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/clientauthentication.md

 ## Summary

-The `ClientAuthentication` data type is used to represent client credentials for OAuth.
+The `ClientAuthentication` data type is used to represent the `ClientId` and `ClientSecret` required for OAuth authentication mechanisms that use Client Secrets.

 | | |
 |-|-|